aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 to run the script instead of debugging the script use `ctrl+opt+r`

+## Setting to surround selected text option

+By default when we type any one of the `< [ ( { " '` characters or the back tick character when we have a text selection, that text will be wrapped with matching pairs of the character that we typed.

+This configuration can be found at `Editor > General > Smart Keys` in the preferences dialog (`cmd+,`)

+Check the `Surround selection on tyoping quote or brace` checkbox to enable this if disabled.

 ## PHP Editor Tips

 To insert the fully qualified namespace for a class name